Prakshil/CSS_Components/README.md

 - **Spacing**: Adjust margins, padding, and dimensions
 - **Content**: Replace text, images, and links with your own

-## 🌐 Browser Compatibility

-All components are tested and compatible with:
-- ✅ Google Chrome (latest)
-- ✅ Mozilla Firefox (latest)
-- ✅ Microsoft Edge (latest)
-- ✅ Safari (latest)

 ## 📱 Responsive Design